ds5110/Facial-Landmarks-Exploration/docs/outlier.md

 ```

 ### Visualization
-Additionally, we created boxplot for each variable to visualize their distribution and identify any outliers.
+Additionally, we created boxplot and scatterplot for each variable to visualize their distribution.
+Boxplots help visualize the distribution of each variable, while scatterplots show the relationship between individual data points.

 #### Facial landmarks distribution of infants (values taken as the mean of each landmark)
 ![scatter_infant](../outcome/outlier_selection/scatter_infant.png)